stephenajulu/stephenajulu.com/content/blog/my-investment-portfolio.md

 Today I'll be revealing my investment portfolio in a bid to encourage young people in their teens, twenties, and thirties to invest.

-Starting up with my stock portfolio then mutual fund, then crypto and finally I'll show you what I am eyeing and currently researching.
+Starting up with stocks, mutual funds, crypto, and finally, my future "to invest in" list.

 ### Current Stock Portfolio